 - This may be unlikely in the UK, but If you’re running the AC (air conditioning) in your home, the AC makes the air in your bedroom cooler and dry; your humidifier increases comfort.
 Therefore a humidifier, in this instance, would increase comfort.

 - Maybe your body requires more moisture.
 CPAP users’ personal needs and bodies can be very different.

 - Mouth breathing or a mask leak could be the problem.
 Escaping air uses up a lot of humidity, which will, in turn, cause more issues.

 - Lastly, you could be affected by seasonal allergies and need humidification to break up congestion; using a full-face CPAP mask can help.

 Problems with humidified air from your CPAP humidifier

-A possible drawback of humidified air is Rainout, the proper name for condensation buildup in the tubing and mask.
+A possible drawback of humidified air is Rainout, the proper name for condensation build-up in the tubing and mask.
 Rainout can result in a gargling noise or general discomfort, particularly common in the winter months.
 It is likely to happen because the tubing and CPAP mask will be at room temperature (20–22 °C (68–72 °F)), causing the warmer air from the CPAP machine to cool and condense as a result.

-There are ways to counteract Rainout (condensation buildup)
+Ways to counteract Rainout (condensation build-up)